 Lesley students explore culture and history in Italy.

 With its rich history and cultural offerings, it's not surprising that Italy is the second most popular study abroad destination (after the United Kingdom) for students from the United States.
-Forty Lesley students have studied in Florence and Rome since 2010.
+Close to 50 Lesley students have studied in Florence and Rome since 2010.
 Here are some recent reports from the field.

 Lesley's long-time educational partner, the Lorenzo de'Medici Italian International Institute offers courses in arts and sciences, Italian language and culture, design and creative arts.
 The photo to the left features a painting studio at LDM.
 Just

 across the river from the LDM campus, on the opposite side of the Ponte Vecchio (Old Bridge),

 Lesley students Chandler Lupo and

 Emma True spent the spring 2014 semester at AIFS's program at Richmond International University.